 Self-employed taxes in California just got a lot more complicated.
 As independent contractors in California were getting a handle on how earning Form 1099 income could affect their employment status under Assembly Bill 5 (AB 5), the state enacted a new law to further revise the state laws governing independent contractors.
 The new statute, Assembly Bill 2257, was enacted on September 4, 2020, to clarify the state of the law under AB 5 and provide additional exemptions to the test for determining whether an independent contractor has been misclassified as an employee.

 California just voted on Proposition 22, which would determine whether gig economy workers would stay classified as independent contractors or shift employees.
 The goal of the legislation was to set minimum wage, safety and employee benefit standards for app based independent contractors.
-Californians voted to pass Prop 22, which kept gig economy workers as independent contractors, because many prefer the flexibility, and freedom of being a nonemployee.
+Californians voted to pass Prop 22, which kept gig economy workers as independent contractors, because many prefer the 1099 employee rights like flexibility, and freedom of being a non-employee.
 Not to mention voting against it would have eliminated many of independent contracting jobs.
 However, we could see other states shift towards classifying app based gig economy workers as employees in favor of more rights in the near future.

 When a company hires an employee, they have to pay for extra costs like sick leave, minimum wage, overtime pay, rest breaks, etc. When a company contracts a 1099 worker, they don't have to worry about any of that.